 Let's look at a few examples.
 Upon asking Jonah when God called him to Nineveh, a child states, “You mean you put off coming, and so we suffer more?”

 Have you ever worried who might pay the price if you delayed, failed, or outright refused to follow God’s lead?
 Did you ever see the results of such actions?

 One child cuts the Dove by saying, “You hated us, didn’t you?”
 Another asks, “Do you still?”
 Jonah admits, “I hate some things….
 There was, is, much that is wrong here.
 And I… I have been wrong about some things.”

 Have you ever owned up to doing, supporting, or believing something you know was not good for you?
 Did this ever involve something you knew God would not approve of?
 Do you find these choices easy to overlook or ignore?
 Does confessing this bring lasting change, or do you find yourself repeating these actions?
 Have you ever laid such concerns before God?

-Jonah acknowledges the kids by saying, “People are people, and the Lord is God.
+Jonah acknowledges the children by saying, “People are people, and the Lord is God.
 That much is true, whether here or Tarshish, now or later.”
-That thought brings Jonah’s entire calling into perspective, and shows he’s still thinking of his old, defiant plans.
+That thought brings Jonah’s entire calling into perspective and shows he’s still thinking of his old, defiant plans.
 What do his words mean to you?
 Is there any other truth to consider?